January 16, 2007 by Shawn Smith

 I would absolutely not forgo that groundwork in favor of a Webster’s dictionary definition.
 Yet, that is precisely what the authors did.
 Worse still, they used a Webster’s dictionary from 1958.
 (I own a 1949 edition.
 I’m poised for some serious research, baby!)

 The authors’ dictionary states that conservatism “stresses the disposition and tendency to preserve what is established” and “the disposition in politics to maintain the existing order” (p.
 342).
 That’s the first of their two-part definition of conservatism.

 The second part concerns equality.
-Turning to the sentiments of others who have written about conservatives, the authors endorse opinions such as, “the left favours greater equality, while the right sees society as inevitably hierarchical” (p.
+Turning to the bitter sentiments of others who have written about conservatives, the authors endorse opinions such as, “the left favours greater equality, while the right sees society as inevitably hierarchical” (p.
 342).

 Conservatives Resist Change

 The authors rely on little more than their dictionary to support this half of their definition.
 Other evidence that conservatives resist change comes from previous writers who have used similar definitions.
 The authors seem to believe that enough people repeat it, it must be true.

 This description of conservatism is childishly simplistic and demonstrably inaccurate.
 To be sure, some conservatives resist some changes.
 But they also favor changes that are resisted by liberals, who are characterized in the study as open-minded and groovy.
 (Liberals exhibit “the highest levels of integrative complexity and flexibility” [p.
 356]; “tolerance is an important attribute of the cultural worldview for [liberals] but not [conservatives]” [p.
 365]; and conservatives are “prevention-oriented” whereas liberals are “promotion-oriented” [p.
 348].)